SNEHAOW/SchoolManagementSystem/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Run the `SoccerTeamTest` class to execute the test cases and ensure code functionality.
+3. Run the `SchoolManagerTest` class to execute the test cases and ensure code functionality.
 4. Explore the `SchoolManager`, `Employee`, `Container`, `MyList`, and `MySet` classes to understand their roles and functionalities.

 ## Project Structure